vstylianos/vstylianos.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Journal papaer on a [general framework for probabilsitic explanation generation](https://arxiv.org/abs/2405.19229) accepted at the Journal of AI Research!
+Journal paper on a [general framework for probabilsitic explanation generation](https://arxiv.org/abs/2405.19229) accepted at the Journal of AI Research!